alex-page/move-assigned-issue-column/README.md

 ## How to use

-To use this action we need the project number and the name of the column for the new issue to go into.
+To use this action we need the project name and the name of the column for the new issues will go into.
+The project and column names will be used to get a column ID for automation.
-- Get the project number from the project URL `projects/1` the number would be `1`.
-- Get the column name from the project board for example "To do".

 In your project create a new workflow file `.github/main.workflow`:
 ```